OneOfOne/cmap/README.md

 ### Why not `sync.Map`?
 * `sync.Map` is great, I absolute love it if all you need is pure Load/Store, however you can't safely update values in it.
-* There was something else major, I can't remember it right now.

 ## Usage